Core courses: 201, 202, 303, 401, 402

 Introduces students to basic theories and methods used for the interdisciplinary analysis of U.S. cultural materials and to the multiplicity of texts used for cultural analysis (mass media, music, film, fiction and memoir, sports, advertising, and popular rituals and practices).
 Particular attention is paid to the interplay between systems of representation and social, political, and economic institutions, and to the production, dissemination, and reception of cultural materials.
 Students will explore the shaping power of culture as well as the possibilities of human agency.

-Attributes: Appropriate for First-Year, ES Discip Specializations Crs, SINE Elective, Social Sciences
+Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), SINE Elective, Social Sciences

 202 Workshop in Cultural Analysis